 Vocational rehabilitation involves training you to perform a different kind of work.
-If your work injury prevents you from returning to your previous line of work, workers’ comp benefits likely include vocational rehabilitation.
+If your work injury prevents you from returning to your previous line of work, workers’ compensation benefits likely include vocational rehabilitation.

 As you can see, workers’ compensation is a very involved and often complex process.
 If you are having difficulties understanding your compensation benefits, contact a workers’ compensation lawyer.
-The Law Offices of Peter Davis of Paterson, NJ has been serving New Jersey since 1988, and we’re here to help you get the compensation you deserve.
+The Law Offices of Peter N. Davis of Paterson, New Jersey has been serving New Jersey since 1988, and we’re here to help you get the compensation you deserve.